kklitzing/home-assistant/README.md

   To stop all containers, you can execute the command:
 `docker stop $(docker ps -aq)`
   Before removing the containers in the next step, I would advise you to **backup** the folder containing your existing Home Assistant config, if you intend to use it again.
-When you're ready, type:
+After you've backed up any save stores and you're ready for a clean slate, simply type
 `docker rm $(docker ps -aq)`
 >If your previous efforts with Docker are still plaguing you, there is a nuclear option: `docker system prune --all --volumes`
 >Make sure your `/hass-config/` folder is backed up first, **everything** will be wiped from the docker volumes/directories.